Maine Island Trail Association

+The Maine Island Trail Association (MITA) is a grassroots, volunteer-run conservation and preservation group based in Portland, Maine, United States.

+History

-The Maine Island Trail Association (abbreviated MITA) is a grassroots, volunteer-run conservation and preservation group based in Portland, Maine, United States.
-It was co-founded by David Getchell Sr. in 1988, following a land survey, conducted by the State of Maine, of the state's uninhabited coastal islands.
+The group was co-founded by David Getchell Sr. in 1988, following a land survey, conducted by the State of Maine, of the state's uninhabited coastal islands.
 The survey discovered around 1,300 unclaimed geographical features, including islands and sandbars.

 It also manages the Maine Island Trail, a recreational water trail which runs the entire coast of Maine, connecting (as of 2023) 182 island and 76 mainland sites available for day visits or overnight camping.
 MITA itself does not own any land; it supports land trusts and private landowners in the upkeep of its islands.
 On private and state-owned properties, public access is provided in exchange for MITA's caretaking.

 As of 2023, MITA has almost 10,000 members.
 Its executive director between 2007 and 2024 was Doug Welch.
 He was succeeded by Ben Dougherty.
 Its program director is Brian Marcaurelle.

-David Getchell

-MITA was co-founded by David R. Getchell Sr., a native of Bangor, Maine.
-He died in 2018, aged 89.
+MITA's co-founder David R. Getchell Sr., a native of Bangor, Maine, died in 2018, aged 89.